This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure

 - FlashCards to learn letters, numbers, addition, subtraction, and words.

 - Interactive books were excellent during our most recent trip.
 I picked up some interactive ones where you must find certain things on pages, like I-Spy books.
 If you trust your kids with markers or crayons in the car, you could do coloring books, but I do not trust my boys.

 - Healthy snacks and water (limit to much water, though, or you will have a ton of bathroom breaks).

 - Blankets as not everyone is always comfortable at the same temperatures.

 - Maybe this is just my boys and me, but those blankets also work for pillows.

 - Make sure your child is in comfortable clothes as well as yourself.
-Often I let the boys travel in there pajamas to ensure this.
+Often I let the boys travel in their pajamas to ensure this.

 - Extra clothes as you never know when someone will have an accident.
 Possibly even a meltdown and sit on a dirty bathroom floor with pee on it.
 Remember, my Irish Twin boys are only 2 and 3, so accidents do occasionally happen, as well as meltdowns.

 - Wipes for sticky hands and more.
 As well as paper towels because you never get enough when you go through the drive-thru.
 You can thank me later for this as then you won’t be touching sticky buckles and door handles.

 - Travel potty in the case of an emergency, and you are over an hour from a rest area.
 You can pull over to the side of the road and put a plastic bag on it.
 I have found that if you put a paper towel or some napkins inside, it helps absorb some of the urine until you get to the next rest area.

 - Sunglasses as my kids hate when the sun gets in their eyes.

 - Lastly, be prepared to sit in the back as they will need help more than likely reaching snacks, new books, and hitting the button’s on the DVD player.